 These paleo and vegan tahini chocolate chip cookies have a satisfying chewy texture and slightly crispy edges.
-They’re sweet and chocolaty with just the right amount of vanilla and salt to balance the flavours.
+They’re sweet and chocolaty with just the right amount of vanilla and salt to balance the flavors.

 Tahini (a paste made from ground sesame seeds) is the star of this recipe.
 Tahini is creamy, smooth, and contributes to the chewy texture of these chocolate chip cookies.